sergiorgiraldo/AdventOfCode2023/README.md

 ![](https://img.shields.io/badge/stars%20⭐-50-yellow)

-## Development
+## Usage

-To run a solution by day, use:
-`npm start day2`
+ - To run a solution by day, use: `npm start day2`

-If it is a new day, it will generate the folder for the day based on the template, also download the input using AOCD (https://github.com/wimglenn/advent-of-code-data)
+    - If it is a new day, it will generate the folder for the day based on the template, also download the input using AOCD (https://github.com/wimglenn/advent-of-code-data)

-to run test by day, use:
-`npm test day2`
+- To run test by day, use: `npm test day2`

-or run all tests:
-`npm test`
+- To submit answers, use: `npm run submit [1..25] [1|2]`

+  - `npm run submit 15 1`, part 1 of day 15

+  - `npm run submit 15 2`, part 2 of day 15

 ## Setup